“A supremely indulgent, tranquil and epicurean hideaway in an undiscovered corner of Aragón”

 - Mountain biking

 - Photography classes

 - Star gazing

 - Wine tasting

-Children are welcome even if this isn’t a hotel which focuses on families.
-The library, extended breakfasts, art and foodie focus are all pretty grown-up, but there's lots of outside space which kids will love.
-Best for 6+ year olds.
+Children over 6 are welcome even if this isn’t a hotel which focuses on families.
+The library, extended breakfasts, art and foodie focus are all pretty grown-up, but there's lots of outside space.

 Family friendly accommodation: